usememos/memos/README.md

 docker run -d --name memos -p 5230:5230 -v ~/.memos/:/var/opt/memos neosmemo/memos:latest
 ```

-> The `~/.memos/` will be used as the data directory in your machine.
+> `~/.memos/` will be used as the data directory in your machine.
 And `/var/opt/memos` is the directory of the volume in docker and should not be modified.

-If the `~/.memos/` does not have a `memos_prod.db` file, then memos will auto generate it.
-Memos will be running at [http://localhost:5230](http://localhost:5230).

 ### Docker Compose

-Example Compose YAML file: [`docker-compose.yaml`](./docker-compose.yaml).
+Example docker compose YAML file: [`docker-compose.yaml`](./docker-compose.yaml).

-If you want to upgrade the version of memos, use the following command.
+You can upgrade memos with the following command.

 ```sh
 docker-compose down && docker image rm neosmemo/memos:latest && docker-compose up -d